 The Company has no income tax audits pending by a taxing authority in any jurisdiction as of December 30, 2006.
 The Company establishes reserves for tax related to uncertain positions in the application of tax regulations.
 The Company recognizes liabilities for anticipated tax audit issues in the U.S. and other tax jurisdictions based on its estimate of whether additional tax payments are probable.
 The Company regularly assesses the adequacy of the reserves in light of changing facts and circumstances, such as the expiration of the statutes of limitation.
-If the Company ultimately determines that payments of these amounts are unnecessary, the Company records an additional charge in its provision for income taxes in the period in which it determines that the recorded tax liability is less than the Company expects the ultimate assessment will be.
+If the Company ultimately determines that payments of these amounts are unnecessary, the Company reverses the liability and recognizes a tax benefit during the period in which the Company determines that the liability is no longer necessary.
+The Company records an additional charge in its provision for income taxes in the period in which it determines that the recorded tax liability is less than the Company expects the ultimate assessment will be.
 The Company believes that adequate reserves have been provided to cover any potential additional tax assessment, as well as the related interest.